eugeneswalker/gitlab-chart/doc/advanced/external-object-storage/index.md

 1. Follow [registry chart documentation on storage](../../charts/registry/index.md#storage) for creating the secret.
 1. Configure the chart as documented.

-## LFS, Artifacts, Uploads, Packages, External Diffs, Pseudonymizer
+## LFS, Artifacts, Uploads, Packages, External Diffs, Pseudonymizer, Terraform State

 Configuration of object storage for LFS, artifacts, uploads, packages, external diffs, and pseudonymizer is done via the `global.appConfig.lfs`,